Continuing Education Activity

 - Cycloset (bromocriptine)

-FDA approved indications for the use of oral hypoglycemic drugs include type 2 diabetes mellitus.
+FDA-approved indications for the use of oral hypoglycemic drugs primarily focus on type 2 diabetes mellitus.

 Non-FDA approved indications of oral hypoglycemic drugs, such as metformin, are for the prevention of type 2 diabetes mellitus, treatment of gestational diabetes mellitus, treatment of polycystic ovary syndrome (PCOS) with menstrual irregularities, and prevention of ovarian hyperstimulation syndrome in PCOS patients undergoing intracytoplasmic sperm injection (ICSI) or in vitro fertilization (IVF), and management of antipsychotic-induced weight gain.